goplot/goplot/README.md

   `./goplot &`

+**goplot.sh Configuration Files**

 goplot.sh has a few configuration variables that are kept in files in the "config" directory under the goplot root.
-The config directory also holds state files that are accessed on occasion.
+This simple configuration uses one variable per file.
+The config directory also holds state files that are accessed on occasion, again one variable per file.
 Keeping tunable configuration parameters and state information in files allows them to be easily changed while the script is running; the new parameter can be echoed to the config file and the script will pick up the changes on the next loop.
 For instance, to configure goplot to start no more than 16 parallel plots this command can be used:

   `echo "16" > /etc/chia/goplot/config/max_plots.goplot`